swisscom/bugbounty/vulnerabilities/README.md

  * Horizontal and vertical privilege escalation
  * Broken authentication and session management

+## Non-Qualifying Vulnerabilities
 The following issues are not considered relevant under the Programme:

  * The absence of a security feature alone without demonstrated impact
  * Disclosure of non-sensitive information, even in bulk
  * Denial-of-Service attacks
  * "Self" XSS
  * Missing Cookie flags or missing security-related HTTP headers without a demonstrated security impact
  * Missing or incomplete SPF/DKIM/DMARC
  * Social engineering attacks
  * *1-day vulnerabilities* are accepted four weeks after disclosure at the